IvanTrusov/OMG_Telegram_bot/README.md

 Tap on the decks you want to include.
 Tap again to deselect, and when you're ready, click the "Done" button.

 **Play the Game:**
 Enjoy the randomly drawn cards prompting you to answer questions or take action!
-Use the interactive buttons for "Answer," "Drink," "Regenerate," "Skip Player," or "End Game" as needed.
+Use the interactive buttons for "Answer," "Drink," "Play another card" or "End Game" as needed.

 **View Game Statistics:**
 At the end of the game, click the "Show last game's statistics" button to review detailed performance stats.